MiladBnit/Uncertainty-quantification-in-neural-state-space-models-applications/README.md

 - pytorch    (main package)
 - scipy      (main package)
 - matplotlib (required for ploting)
-- pickle     (required for loading data reading/writing)
+- pandas     (required for loading data reading/writing)
 ### Instructions
 1)  SI_ExperimentDesign.ipynb: execute to obtain the results for the experiment design case study.
 2)  SI_ExperimentDesign_MonteCarloRun.ipynb: execute to obtain the Monte-Carlo results for the experiment design case study.
 3)  MonteCarloPlotter.ipynb: execute to obtain the figures for the Monte-Carlo case study.
 4)  SI_rNMPC_CSTR_MISO_MultipleRef_CaseStudy Argument.ipynb: execute to obtain the results for the uncertainty-aware MPC case study.
+5)  SI_Predition_RealData_Extended.ipynb: execute to obtain the results for the Real System identification benchmark.